Cypherock/sdk/.changeset/loud-numbers-thank.md

 "@cypherock/sdk-app-manager": patch
 ---

-Throw error for USB operations when wallet is busy with device operations
+Throw error in Cysync intitiated USB operations when vault is busy with device operations